 They prey on their audience and how willing they are to go along with constantly changing, self-contradictory narratives.

-Now, what would be really abusive would be if Alex immediately after making this claim that directly contradicts something he reported as fact about a week ago went on a rant about how the globalists don't want you to have a memory.
+Now, what would be really abusive would be if Alex immediately after making this claim that directly contradicts something he reported as fact about a week ago, went on a rant about how the globalists don't want you to have a memory.

-Quote, the United Kingdom reported of COVID-19 testing kits sent from China found to be contaminated with the coronavirus when they were being surveyed by a Luxembourg-based company.
+Quote, The United Kingdom reported of COVID-19 testing kits sent from China found to be contaminated with the coronavirus when they were being surveyed by a Luxembourg-based company.

-That line hot links to a story on MSN News, but if you read that story, nowhere in it does it say that these kits were being sent from China.
+But if you read that story, nowhere in it does it say that these kits were being sent from China.

-It says that the kits were bound for the United Kingdom, and they were from a manufacturer in Luxembourg.
+It says that the kits were bound for the United Kingdom and they were from a manufacturer in Luxembourg.

 But if this source is what they're using for their claim that they're from China, that's absolutely fabricated from this source.

-It's not in the article, and based on the reading of the actual article, it seems like this was more of a lab error, not an intentional contamination.
+And based on the reading of the actual article, it seems like this was more of a lab error, not an intentional contamination.

 I've read a bunch of other articles about this, and none say the kits were from China or that China was involved at all.